 Deltek has a large market share in the construction and GovCon space, with its last valuation being $2.8B in 2016.
 With this market valuation, they are much larger than their legacy competitors.
 They are also one of the largest in the GovCon space and have won logos such as AWS and Booz Allen Hamilton for their GovCon functionality.

 Deltek solution is far ahead with its cloud-native functionality compared to the smaller vendors such as Viewpoint and CMiC.
 And their solution has been adopted by much larger construction firms.

 Also, Deltek has an edge due to the deeper penetration in the ecosystem.
 The larger GCs that might be on Deltek typically require their sub-cons to be operating on the Deltek platform.
 They do so due to the collaboration synergies during the pre-construction or bidding phase.

 While Deltek may not have as deep globalized functionality as Oracle ERP Cloud, it’s deeper in its operational capabilities, making it ideal for upper mid-market organizations.
 In addition, while there are many solutions in the smaller space, Deltek doesn’t have much competition in the upper mid-market space.
-For these reasons, Deltek lands at #4 on our list of the top 10 construction ERP systems.
+For these reasons, there is no change in Deltek’s rank this year and still maintains the rank at #4 on our list of top 10 construction ERP systems.

-Sage 300 CRE was the undisputed leader in the construction and real estate space in the on-prem world.
+Sage 300 CRE has been the undisputed leader in the construction and real estate space.
 It has extremely rich construction accounting functionality and deeper and native integration with ProCore, the strongest cloud-native platform for construction management.

 Sage 300 CRE might not have as strong AE and GovCon functionality and might require an add-on to support that.
 But due to the financial backing of Sage, it’s still a very attractive solution for SMB companies that require deep construction accounting, estimation, job cost codes, projects with procurement, etc.